-Our guide Charlotte has to come to unlock the doors to start our tour, which starts in the caves where the grapes get into the vats and get crushed and start the aging process.
+Our guide Charlotte has to come to unlock the doors to start our tour, which starts in the caves where the grapes get into the vats and get crushed.
 We notice that all the vats are made of steel, unlike yesterday where it was a mix of oak, steel and concrete.
 Next we are guided to a building next door.
-Here they are still making their own oak barrels from original French oak, each one of them hand-made.
+They are still making their own oak barrels by hand from original French oak.
 There are only 4 châteaux left that still do this.

 From the barrel making we are guided to cellars.
 Little Charlie has found a new best friend.
 We watch him walk hand–in-hand with Francis across the courtyard.
 We are impressed at how well he is doing.